 When it comes time to top-up the Oppo Watch, VOOC charging support comes in very handy.
 While it took me over an hour to fully charge the watch, it can be topped off to just short of 50% in 15 minutes.
 A quick charge while you make your morning cup of coffee should be enough to get you through most of the day.

-Fitness tracking is functional, but not as full-featured as something like the Suunto 7.
-Oppo includes its own watch-based fitness tracking app that can track five different types of exercises, including swimming, but I was unable to find a companion app for it on the phone to analyze the data.
+Fitness tracking is functional but not as full-featured as something like the Suunto 7 or any other mid-tier running watch.
+Oppo includes its own watch-based fitness tracking app that can track five different types of exercises, including swimming.
+Still, I could not find a companion app for it on the phone to analyze the data.
 There’s Google Fit, of course, and you can use a range of third-party fitness apps if you have a preference for a certain application.

 Oppo's pre-loaded apps are good enough to get you started, but are a bit short on features.